seanpdoyle/ember-cli-rails-deploy-redis/README.md

-# EmberCLI Rails - Deploy Redis
+# EmberCLI::Rails - Deploy Redis

 [EmberCLI Rails] is an integration story between (surprise suprise) EmberCLI and Rails 3.1 and up.